Alexis Anvekar MD ABIHM

 Your brain fog may not be just in your head; it may be in the Silent Gap of Dementia.

-Every woman going through menopause is told the same thing: the brain fog is hormonal, it's temporary, it'll pass.
-What she's rarely told is that for many women, it's also the brain's first signal from The Silent Gap of Dementia, the 10-to-25-year window of silent neurological changes of neuronal damage and loss over time, a window that is open right now, but won't stay that way.
+Every woman going through menopause is told the same thing: the brain fog is hormonal, it's temporary, it'll pass as you suffer through it.
+What she's rarely told is that for many women, it's also the brain's first signal from The Silent Gap of Dementia, the 10-to-25-year window of silent neurological damage; a window that may be open right now, but won't stay that way.

 The Problem